canguruhh/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

 You should now be set up to use the Metaverse javascript libraries.
 We are using the async/await syntax.
 The await keyword can only be used in async functions so we will create async functions to perform all actions.

-First lets define some key variables
+First let's define some key variables
 ```
 var wallet        //An object representing your Metaverse Wallet
 var mnemonic      //A mnemonic code word used to generate your Wallet
 var addresses     //An array containing addresses belonging to the wallet
 var balances      //A JSON object containing Wallet balances
 ```

 Start by creating a function to generate a new mnemonic
 ```
 async function generateMnemonic(){
   mnemonic = await Metaverse.wallet.generateMnemonic()
 }
 ```

-And a function to create a Wallet from the mnemonic, using the testnet keyword since we're on the testnet.
+And a function to create a wallet from the mnemonic, using the testnet keyword since we're on the testnet
 ```
 async function createWallet(){
   wallet  = await Metaverse.wallet.fromMnemonic(mnemonic,'testnet')